taghwo/picturebay/README.md

 ## Authentication

-Authentication is handled with Laravel Sanctum
+Authentication is handled with Laravel Sanctum, use Token received during login as Bearer to for subsequent requests

 ## How to set up